F0lak/dm_open_ref/ref/skin/macros.md

 Mouse macro commands use the
-`[[...]]` syntax to embed values, just like [embedded wingets](/ref/%7Bskin%7D/commands.md) -m.
+`[[...]]` syntax to embed values, just like [embedded wingets](/ref/%7Bskin%7D/commands.md) .
 These are the values you can include in a mouse macro:
   Embedded keyword                                                                                                               Meaning
   ------------------------------------------------------------------------------------------------------------------------------ --------------------------------------------------------------------------------------------------------------------------------